pmvfaria/clt_random_datasets/README.md

   * If you need recording to a rosbag, use the *config/**create\_launch\_record*** script, followed by the number of robots you desire
     * This script creates the new.launch file in the launch directory
     * You should use the --help option to learn how to specify the many optional parameters
-3. Run: `roslaunch randgen_omni_dataset new.launch` and the simulation will begin
+3. Run: `roslaunch clt_random_datasets new.launch` and the simulation will begin
 4. (optional) if you want to visualize the simulation, run rviz and load the configuration *rviz.rviz* in the config directory (up to 10 robots, but customizable)

 ## Contribute